Willy Brandt School of Public Policy

-The Willy Brandt School of Public Policy is a public institute for research and education in the field of public policy at the University of Erfurt.
+The Willy Brandt School of Public Policy is a public institute for research and education in the field of public policy at the University of Erfurt in Erfurt, in the German state of Thuringia.
 It was established in 2002, offering the first German study program leading to a Master of Public Policy (MPP) degree.
-The program has been accredited and reaccredited by ACQUIN.
+The program has been accredited and re-accredited by ACQUIN and, in recent re-accreditations, by the internal accreditation commission of the University of Erfurt.
 The working language is English.
 Until November 2009, the school was named Erfurt School of Public Policy (ESPP).

 Concept

-The Brandt School was designed according to the Anglo-American model, where education, teaching and research are organised jointly.
-In the area of public policy, the school offers advanced training at the Master's level, by combining knowledge and methods from different branches of the social sciences (economics, political science, public administration and management science, and sociology).
-With the help of references to professional praxis and relevant social problems, the Brandt School wants to help soften the borders of the individual sciences.
-As a result, students should be enabled to use interdisciplinary theory and methods in order to develop and work on problems from different angles and to develop individual skills relevant to their future careers.
-The Brandt School is particularly characterized by the internationality of its student body, its students are from more than dozens of countries.
+The Brandt School was designed according to the Anglo-American model of a professional school, where teaching, research, and transfer are organized jointly.
+In the area of public policy, the school offers advanced training at the master's level, combining knowledge and methods from different branches of the social sciences (economics, political science, public administration, management science, and sociology).
+Understanding itself as transdisciplinary, research and teaching at the Brandt School shall be oriented towards professional praxis and relevant social problems.
+Thus, research applies interdisciplinary approaches and methods to real-life problems.
+The Brandt School is particularly characterized by the internationality of its student body and faculty, with a community from more than 100 countries.